Sergio Bernal

-Sergio Arturo Bernal Hernández also known as "El Puma Mayor" (The Eldest Puma) (born 9 February 1970) is a Mexican former professional footballer who played as a goalkeeper.
+Sergio Arturo Bernal Hernández (born 9 February 1970), also known as "El Puma Mayor" (The Eldest Puma), is a Mexican former professional footballer who played as a goalkeeper for most of his career at Pumas UNAM.

 Club career

-Bernal played as a goalkeeper for Club Universidad Nacional, a Mexico City team commonly known as the Pumas.
-He joined the Pumas in 1988 from the UNAM Fuerzas Basicas.
-He has been champion with Pumas 4 times, in 1991, and was a major part in getting the golden year back to back "bicampeones" in 2004.
-He was also the team captain.
-He made his 500th Primera Mexico Division appearance on 21 February 2010.
-Pumas won the match 1–0 against Atlante FC.
+Bernal played as a goalkeeper for Pumas UNAM, a professional football team in Liga MX.
+He joined the team in 1988 in their reserves academy.
+He was champion with Pumas UNAM four times and also served as team captain.

+He was the starting goalkeeper in the 2004 campaign where Pumas UNAM were back-to-back champions.
+He made his 500th Liga MX appearance on 21 February 2010 in a match against Atlante FC where Pumas UNAM won 1-0.

-He announced his retirement on 9 December 2010 after 21 years of playing for the UNAM Pumas.
+He announced his retirement on 9 December 2010 after 21 years of playing for Pumas UNAM.

 International career

-Bernal participated in the 2001 USA Cup under Hugo Sánchez and had been called by Hugo Sánchez to the Mexico National Team twice but he was unable to play on either occasion because of shoulder and knee injuries.
+Bernal participated in the 2001 USA Cup under Hugo Sánchez.
+He was called up by Sánchez twice in other occasions but he was unable to play because of shoulder and knee injuries.